Businessman Perry Johnson announces 2024 presidential bid

 Johnson spent money earlier this year to run an ad during the Super Bowl targeting voters in Iowa, the first state to vote on the GOP presidential field, touting his plan to cut federal spending by 2% every year.

 The businessman earned a fortune starting Michigan-based Perry Johnson Registrars Inc., which certifies if businesses are meeting industrial standards.
-He failed to get on the ballot for the GOP primary for Michigan governor after elections officials said he didn’t file enough valid signatures.
+He was considered a top 2022 GOP candidate for Michigan governor before he and four other Republican hopefuls were disqualified because of invalid signatures.

 Staffers at the state elections bureau said that Johnson turned in 13,800 valid signatures but that they tossed 9,393, including 6,983 they said were fraudulent.
 Johnson, who was willing to spend millions of dollars on his campaign for the governor’s office, said his rights were violated during the process.